← All posts

 How to Keep API Keys Secure When Using Claude Code

-Claude Code reads your project files, including .env.
+Claude Code can read your project files, including .env.
 Here's the right way to handle API keys so they never enter the model's context window.

 Claude Code is a powerful AI coding assistant — and by default, it has access to your project files.
 That includes .env.
-If your API keys are stored there, they’re in Claude’s context window every time you open a session.
+If your API keys are stored there, they can end up in Claude’s context window whenever Claude reads the file on demand — for example, when a shell command sources it or when you instruct Claude to read it directly.

 This page covers the right way to handle API keys when using Claude Code: what the actual risks are, what doesn’t work, and the architecture that keeps credentials out of the model’s context permanently.